drenther/able-gatsby-starter/content/blog/Undo-commits-in-Git-48gqk74.md

 git push origin branch_name --force-with-lease
 ```

-Once the commits are undone locally, you can force push them to the remote repository. **Force pushing** is generally considered bad practice and for the right reasons because it unconditionally overwrites the remote branch with whatever you are pushing from the local branch which can possibly overwrite someone else’s work.
+Once the commits are undone locally, you can force push them to the remote repository. _**Force pushing**_ is generally considered bad practice and for the right reasons because it unconditionally overwrites the remote branch with whatever you are pushing from the local branch which can possibly overwrite someone else’s work.
 Therefore, it's better to use `--force-with-lease` instead.
 It is a safer version of force because its default behaviour makes sure you do not overwrite changes made by others.
 You can read further on how it works in [**this blog post by Atlassian Bitbucket**](https://blog.developer.atlassian.com/force-with-lease/).

 ## Undo using commit ID

 Every commit in git has a SHA1 hash value as its ID.
-You can even choose to undo to a specific commit using this commit ID.
+You can even choose to undo to a specific commit using its commit ID.

 ```
 git reset --hard commit_id